 The quick answer — it depends, but you’re looking at spending anywhere between £5,000 and £15,000.

-The long answer is more complex, but we will start with some pleasant news: you should be able to integrate your new biomass boiler into your building’s existing wet central heating system.
+The long answer is more complex, but we will start with some pleasant news: you should be able to integrate your new biomass boiler into your building’s existing central heating and hot water systems.
 That means you shouldn’t have to replace your current network of pipes.
 Whew!

 Now, the reality check: you will need space and lots of it.
-Unlike gas boilers, which get their supply from city pipes, your biomass boiler will need a large on-site storage area for its fuel.
+Unlike gas boilers, which get their supply from city pipes, your biomass boiler will need a large on-site fuel storage area.

 Aside from this requirement, you’ll need enough room to fit the boiler’s hopper, which can range in size depending on its level of automation and fuel capacity.

 With so many variables in the installation process, it’s hard to zero in on costs.
 However, we can give you an idea of what you’ll pay for the unit itself.
 Once again, the cost will vary between brands, and depend on the level of automation and power output.
 For example, a hand-fed, log-fired unit goes for about £5,000, while a fully automated, high-efficiency wood-pellet boiler can set you back upwards of £13,000.